WGS-standards-and-analysis/datasets/README.md

   3. pmid.
 Any publications associated with this dataset should be listed as pubmed IDs.
   4. tree.
 This is a URL to the newick-formatted tree.
 This tree serves as a guide to future analyses.
   5. source.
 Where did this dataset come from?
+  6. intendedUsge.
+How do you think others will use this dataset?
 3. Blank row - separates the two parts of the dataset
 4. Header row with these names (case-insensitive): biosample_acc, strain, genbankAssembly, SRArun_acc, outbreak, dataSetName, suggestedReference, sha256sumAssembly, sha256sumRead1, sha256sumRead2
 4. Accessions to the genomes for download.
 Each row represents a genome and must have the following fields.
 Use a dash (-) for any missing data.